JingOS-team/JingOS/README.md

 ## Roadmap

-* JingOS v0.6: will be released on Jan 31, 2021.
-Has been tested on Surface Pro 6, Huawei Matebook 14.
-This is a preview version of JingOS.
-You can have the control panel and notification center on your Linux tablets just like the iPads!
+* JingOS v0.6: was released on Jan 31, 2021.
+It has been tested on Surface Pro 6 and Huawei Matebook 14.
+It is a preview version of JingOS.
+You have the control panel and notification center on your Linux tablets just like the iPad!
 You can check the preview video of the JingOS v0.6 here 302.

-* JingOS v0.8: will be released on Mar 31, 2021.
-Huge updates will be available, including the JingOS App Store, Settings, File Managers, etc. And a whole new virtual keyboard designed for Linux will be available too.
-OTA will be functional since v0.8.
-Several other devices will be tested for JingOS v0.8 besides SP6 and HM14 mentioned above.
+* JingOS v0.8: was released on Mar 31, 2021.
+It contains a huge amount of updates, including the JingOS App Store, Settings, File Managers, etc. Also a totally new virtual keyboard designed for Linux was added.
+With v0.8 comes OTA functionality.
+  Several other devices were tested with JingOS v0.8.

-* JingOS v0.9: will be released on May 31, 2021.
+* JingOS v0.9: was released on May 31, 2021.
+Support for different resolutions, setting wallpapers, file (de)compression was added.
+The Notification Center and Control Panel were upgraded with the Gaussian blur effect.
+  With v0.9 the password can be complex, i.e. contain.
+The mouse click accuracy was improved and several shortcuts were created.

 * JingOS v1.0: will be released on Jun 30, 2021.
 Start supporting the JingPad A1, which is an ARM-based device.